 A phone tree gives your business three important features to help manage your incoming phone calls:

-- A call menu (press 1 for sales, press 2 for customer service)
+- A call menu (“Press 1 for sales, press 2 for customer service, etc.”)

-- A dial-by-name directory, for callers to connect directly with employees
+- A dial-by-name directory for callers to connect with your employees directly

 - The ability to route calls based on rules you define